 Baby Bluebirds introduces music as a regular part of education, rather than an occasional add-on; and this is key to increasing the social reach of music making.
 Amy Hardwick is a pre-school early years music expert and has also worked at both primary and secondary level.
 She’s worked in theatre education as Performing Arts teacher at The Space and Tacchi Morris Theatre in Taunton.
 As part of The Bluebirds team Amy specialises in early years music education, introducing music making right at the start of children’s education.
 There are Musical play opportunities in Taunton, Bridgwater, Burnham on Sea and surrounding villages in Somerset.
 If you would like to arrange a course with Baby Bluebirds for your early years setting or community, get in touch with us.

 You'll discover how to use songs to connect, encourage creativity and play musically with your under 5’s in small classes.
 Unleash the musical potential of young people with creativity that is child centred, while still engaging the creativity and addressing the needs of the adults who attend too.

-Email us to enrol in Baby Bluebirds classes:
+Click here or email us to enrol in Baby Bluebirds classes.

 The Bluebirds are regular visitors to primary school settings across the year groups.
 We have taken a range of shows to primary schools and offer visits for a theatrical performance.
 We can also offer additional workshops on the theme of our show.